Winegrowing Buying guides

 Legal and tax support

-Choice of legal status
+Choosing the legal status

 • Sole proprietorship

-• GAEC (Groupement Agricole d'Exploitation en Commun)
+• The GAEC (Groupement Agricole d'Exploitation en Commun — joint farming group)

-• SCEA (Société Civile d'Exploitation Agricole)
+• The SCEA (Société Civile d'Exploitation Agricole — agricultural civil operating company)

-Taxation and social security contributions
+Taxation and social contributions

 • Agricultural VAT

-Legal aspects of the purchase
+Legal procedures for the purchase

-• Signing a preliminary sales agreement
+• Signing a preliminary sale agreement

-• Obtaining administrative authorisations (SAFER, control of structures)
+• Obtaining administrative authorisations (SAFER, structures control)

 Training and skills